Optical Studies of 15 Hard X-ray Selected Cataclysmic Binaries: EQUIPMENT AND TECHNIQUES

 \section{EQUIPMENT AND TECHNIQUES}

-Our instrumentation, and reduction and analysis procedures are similar to those described in Papers I and II, and are summarized in this section.
-Nearly all our optical data are from the MDM Observatory, which comprises the 1.3-m McGraw-Hill telescope and the 2.4-m Hiltner telescope, both on the southwest ridge of Kitt Peak, Arizona.
-The spectroscopy and radial velocity studies to search for the orbital periods were done mostly on the 2.4-m, while high-cadence photometry sensitive to spin periods was carried out on both of these telescopes, or, for two southern targets, at the South African Astronomical Observatory (SAAO).
+Our instrumentation as well as our reduction and analysis procedures are similar to those described in Papers I and II, and they are summarized in this section.
+Nearly all of our optical data are from the MDM Observatory, which comprises the 1.3~m McGraw-Hill telescope and the 2.4~m Hiltner telescope, both on the southwest ridge of Kitt Peak, Arizona.
+The spectroscopy and radial velocity studies to search for the orbital periods were done mostly on the 2.4~m, while high-cadence photometry sensitive to spin periods was carried out on both of these telescopes, or, for two southern targets, at the South African Astronomical Observatory (SAAO).